What is Eye Wander Photo?

 What kind of equipment do you typically bring with you on the day-of?

-Two top-of-the-line professional Nikon D3s bodies (I shoot them both simultaneously), an arsenal of lenses (about 8 in all), extra batteries, 6-7 flashes, studio lights for group portraits, tripod used seldom, pocket wizards for triggering my flashes wirelessly and an assistant to set it all up and tear it down.
+Two top-of-the-line professional Nikon bodies (D4 and D3s which I shoot simultaneously), an arsenal of lenses (about 8 in all), a few extra batteries, 3-4 flashes, studio lights for group portraits, tripod used seldom, pocket wizards for triggering my flashes wirelessly and an assistant to set it all up and tear it down.

 Do you bring back-up equipment to the event in case of malfunction?